 If you hold a Tier 4 visa, MyAttendance will create an automatic face to face engagement for you and will form part of your Student Engagement Monitoring information for the UKVI.

 For further information please visit the MyAttendance webpages

 In addition to these universally adapted processes, attendance and/or engagement with your studies may be monitored informally by your tutor.
 If you are absent from lectures for any reason you should let your module tutor know.
 If your absence is likely to be short (one or two lectures due to a short term illness for example) it may be a good idea to let your module tutor know out of courtesy.
 If your absence may be longer than this you may wish to speak to your Personal Tutor or Programme Director about your options.

-The School encourages feedback from students, and has created a variety of avenues to express your concerns and commendations.
+The College encourages feedback from students, and has created a variety of avenues to express your concerns and commendations.
 These are taken seriously and are used to improve your student experience.

-Throughout the year the School holds small group meetings with students, where the School’s management team ask for your opinions on various aspect of your experience as a student, usually focussing on a ‘hot topic’.
+Throughout the year the College holds small group meetings with students, where the College's management team ask for your opinions on various aspect of your experience as a student, usually focussing on a ‘hot topic’.
 Lunch is provided for willing participants and these events are usually advertised via email/Blackboard announcement.
-Any actions taken to improve the student experience following these meetings are included in the School's 'Action Tracker.'
-This is a document which details progress against actions to improve the student experience as a result of Focus Groups, School Forums and Student Staff Committees.
-The document can be found via the 'EAS Postgraduate Information' module on Blackboard.
+Any actions taken to improve the student experience following these meetings are included in the College's 'Action Tracker.'
+This is a document which details progress against actions to improve the student experience as a result of Focus Groups, College Forums and Student Staff Committees.
+The document can be found via the 'EPS Postgraduate Information' module on Blackboard.

 Browser does not support script.